Lucas-Erkana/RegistrationForm/README.md

       <td><img src="/images/MobileVersionCONTACT.jpg" alt="Mobile Version Menu" width="200"  height="270" /></td>
   </tr>
 </table>
-**Awesome books** is a simple website that displays a list of books and allows you to add and remove books from that list.
+**Registration Form** is a simple website that use HTML forms to collect information from people who visit my webpags.

 Here are some features of the page:

-Add a book to your collection.
-Remove a book from your collection.
-Store your data history in the browser's memory.
+Add First name and validate

+Add Last name and validate

+Add email and validate

+Create password

+Input age

+Upload photo

+Select how you heard about us

+Provide bio